The shape of the Fjadrargljufur Canyon, Iceland, is as strange and tortuous as its name.

-About the Fjadrargljufur Canyon
+Why visit the Fjadrargljufur Canyon in Iceland ?

 Located is South Iceland, Fjadrargljufur (or Fjadra Canyon) is a 100 m deep and about 2 kilometres long serpentine canyon with the Fjaðrá river flowing through it.